AdrianKriger/terrain101/ch07/README.md

 `r.in.gdal input=C:\{path}\tasmania.tif output=tasmania_dtm`
 `g.region raster=tasmania_dtm@tasmania`

+ Note:
-## a) ~ [`r.watershed`](https://grass.osgeo.org/grass78/manuals/r.watershed.html) uses A<sup>T</sup> least-cost routing algorithm; sink filling is not recommended.
+a) [`r.watershed`](https://grass.osgeo.org/grass78/manuals/r.watershed.html) uses A<sup>T</sup> least-cost routing algorithm; sink filling is not recommended.
-## b) ~ `threshold value` is the number of cells that will be the minimum catchment size.
+b) `threshold value` is the number of cells that will be the minimum catchment size.
 If the resolution of the dem raster is, for example, 10x10 meters (each cell=100 sq. meters), then a threshold of 20,000 (=2,000,000 sq. meters) would create catchments of at least 2 sq. kilometers. - with a 30-m resolution raster if our threshold is 10,000 the catchments will be at least 9 sq.km.
-## c) ~ MFD is default.
+c) MFD is default.

 # set r.watershed to produce three ouput. direction, accumulation and basins
 `r.watershed elevation=tasmania_dtm@tasmania threshold=10000 accumulation=accum_mfd10k drainage=draindir_mfd10k basin=basin_mfd10k`